kristeey/locust-otel-generator/README.md

 ## Environment variables
 - `ENABLE_METRICS`: If enabled, will send otel counter metric (`/example-payloads/metric-counter.json`) for each (locust) user every second.
 Defaults to `true`.
 - `ENABLE_LOGS`: If enabled, will send otel log message (`/example-payloads/logs.json`) for each (locust) user every second.
 Defaults to `true`.
+- `PRINT_STATUS_CODE`: If enabled, will print request status code of each request.
+Defaults to `false`

 Configuring locust can be done in `locust.conf` file before running/building.

-You can override the configuration in the `locust.conf` file environment variables.
-This is nice to know when running as docker container.
+You can override the configuration in the `locust.conf` file with environment variables.
+This is nice to know when you are running the app in a docker container.
 The full list of environment variables can be found (here)[https://docs.locust.io/en/2.18.0/configuration.html#environment-variables], and The most common variables are:
 - `LOCUST_HOST`: URL to send otel traffic to.
 Defaults to `https://localhost` (see `locust.conf`).
 - `LOCUST_USERS`: Max number of req/sec (locust users).
 Defaults to `1000` (see `locust.conf`).
 - `LOCUST_SPAWN_RATE`: Number of increased reqest rate per second.
 Defaults to `10` (see `locust.conf`).